apache/incubator-devlake-website/docs/DORA.md

 ### Collect GitHub & Jira data via `blueprint`

 1. Visit the config-ui at `http://localhost:4000`
-2. Create a project: project1.
-Go to project1 and create a blueprint. let's name it "Blueprint for DORA", add a Jira and a GitHub connection.
+2. Create a project: 'project1'.
+Go to 'project1' and create a blueprint.
+Let's name it "Blueprint for DORA", add a Jira and a GitHub connection.
 Click `Next Step`
    ![project1](/img/ConfigUI/project1.png)
    ![](https://i.imgur.com/lpPRZ6v.png)